kohshunyuan/exch_monitor/README.md

 * Create new Heroku app and connect to your forked repo
 * Select Buildpack: Python
 * Add required env vars to Heroku under Settings.
 You will need one called IS_SERVER: Y and a few others (see secret.py)
 * Provision Heroku Scheduler add-on and edit the config to call the script and set the frequency.
-Eg: "python binance_monitor.py abc@gmail.com 720 ETHBTC KNCETH ZRXETH REQETH OMGETH ASTETH NEOETH"
+Eg: "python binance_monitor.py abc@gmail.com 720 ETH"
 * Wait until script has run.
 Check logs for failures.